Modern porch with many windows.

 Need to fund repairs or minor improvements to your home but don’t have enough equity to qualify for a home equity loan or cash-out refinance?
 An unsecured personal loan can help.

-Many homeowners turn to home equity loans or cash-out refinances to cover the costs of expensive home repairs or improvements.
+Many homeowners turn to home equity loans or cash-out refinances to cover the cost of expensive home repairs or improvements.
 But to take out one of these loans, you’ll need enough equity in your home.
-If your home is worth $250,000 and you owe $100,000 on your mortgage, you have $150,000 of equity that you can borrow against in the form of one of these loan types.
+If your home is worth $250,000 and you owe $100,000 on your mortgage, you have $150,000 of equity you can borrow against in the form of one of these loan types.

 But what if you’ve recently bought your home and haven’t built up enough equity?
 Or what if you don’t have any equity in your home at all?
-If your home is worth $250,000 and you owe $245,000 on your mortgage, you might not have enough equity to take out a home equity loan or cash-out refinance.
+If your home is worth $250,000 and you owe $245,000 on your mortgage, you might not have enough equity to get a home equity loan or cash-out refinance.

 Moving Costs